rowrowrowrow/drupal-jsonapi-params/README.md

 | conjunction | `string` | (Optional) All groups have conjunctions and a conjunction is either `AND` or `OR`.
 | memberOf    | `string` | (Optional) Name of the group, this group belongs to

+All conjunctions are available via the Conjunctions object which is included in this package but not required.

 ### addInclude

 Used to add referenced resources inside same request.
 Thereby preventing additional api calls.